 Based on our central hypothesis that metabolic lipases play a critical role in the progression of NAFLD by determining hepatic FA flux and signaling, we will explore the consequences of altered metabolic lipase action in the pathogenesis of hepatic lipotoxicity with subsequent hepatocellular injury, inflammation, fibrosis and cancer.
 Moreover, we will explore the role of BAs as potential therapeutic modulators of metabolic lipases potentially counteracting hepatic lipotoxicity.

 Methods & Techniques

-Phenotypic and molecular characterization of trangenic mouse models for bile acid transport and signaling; knockout mouse models for metabolic lipases; mouse models for NAFLD and cholestatic disorders; cell culture; bile acid, lipid and molecular analysis; lipase assays in isolated cells and tissues
+Phenotypic and molecular characterization of transgenic mouse models for bile acid transport and signaling; knockout mouse models for metabolic lipases; mouse models for NAFLD and cholestatic disorders; cell culture; human and mouse organoids; bile acid, lipid and molecular analysis; lipase assays in isolated cells and tissues